axionbuster/ctpractice1/README.md

 _shiftT_ appears to have terminated prematurely (but not quite).

 Now, when does control come back to the _v_-binding (calls into _k_) inside the _shiftT_ call?
-We'll answer this question in the next paragraph:
+The answer is "when the closest _resetT_ call ends."
+We'll elaborate on that answer now.

 In the next phase, once the lambda inside the parent "reset" completes, control flow returns to the point where _v_ was bound (3):